frycast/rcosmo/README.md

 # The `rcosmo` project

 The Cosmic Microwave Background (CMB) is remnant electromagnetic radiation from the epoch of recombination.
-As an ancient source of data about the early universe, the CMB is a key to unlocking the mysteries of the Big Bang and the structure of time and space.
+As an ancient source of data on the early universe, the CMB is helping us unlock the mysteries of the Big Bang and the structure of time and space.
 Spurred on by a wealth of satellite data, intensive investigations in the past few years have resulted in many physical and mathematical results to characterize CMB radiation.
 An advanced R programming toolkit is needed to help statisticians perform CMB data analytics.

 `rcosmo` addresses various data processing and statistical analysis needs for the present generation of CMB experiments.
 These needs fall into the following broad categories:
 + Importing and transforming HEALPix data in convenient CMBDataFrames